 A clear understanding of the overall status of HBCD within the Great Lakes is lacking due to the sparsity of information and data, including environmental concentrations and estimates of usage in consumer goods and products.
 While general surveillance data indicate the presence of HBCD in multiple media throughout the region, the available environmental data are too limited to determine whether concentrations exceed environmental quality guidelines and/or benchmarks (ITT, 2015).
-Research is needed to improve analytical methods in a variety of environmental media to ensure consistent, standardized, and cost-effective binational environmental monitoring of HBCD.
-Additional work is also needed to assess HBCD alternatives for environmental risks.
+Research is needed to improve analytical methods in a variety of environmental media to ensure consistent, standardized, and cost-effective binational environmental risks.
 To address these gaps, this Binational Strategy document proposes multiple options as outlined in ES Table A. By implementing these options, stakeholders will be improving the health of the Great Lakes Basin and their respective communities.